Clone QREF repo (you can use HTTP link as well)

 In order to validate whether the topology of the program is correct you can use verify_topology

 method.
-Here's a short snippet showing how one can verify their program and print out the problems (if any).
+Here's a short snippet showing how you can verify your program and print out the problems (if any).

 from qref.verification import verify_topology